Our Guide to Tribeca

 120 Hudson Street, New York, NY 10013

 Located in the heart of Tribeca, Bubby’s serves upscale comfort food perfect for breakfast, lunch and dinner.
-Don’t miss the special mac ’n’ cheeses, like the Millport Dairy sharp white cheddar and cornflake crumb crust or the homemade potato chips with blue cheese sauce.
+Don’t miss the mac & cheese balls or fried chicken & pancakes.
 The buttermilk biscuits are their signature, and a must, followed by a slice of their famous Bubby’s pies.
-Bubby’s is also now offering a pizza happy hour every Wednesday thru Sunday from 4pm – 6pm, which means every pizza purchase comes with a complimentary beer.

 Open daily from 8am – 10pm.